Maes95/TFG-WebChat/README.md

 # TFG-WebChat

-This repository is about a comparison between 3 different reactive technologies: Akka, Vertx and Node.js
+This repository is about a comparison between 7 different technologies.

 The proyects which participates in this comparison are:
+- AkkaPlay
+- NodeJSCluster
+- NodeJS
+- SpringBoot-Jetty
-- WebChatAkkaPlay
+- SpringBoot-Tomcat
-- WebChatVertxWebsockets
+- SpringBoot-Undertow
-- WebChatNodeWebsockets
+- Vertx

 ## How test web servers